Community Outreach and Engagement

 Environmental Health Workshops for Midwest State Legislators:

-- four educational workshops for state legislators were held in Iowa, Illinois and Minnesota in partnership with the National Conference of State Legislatures (NCSL).
+- Five educational workshops for state legislators were held in Iowa, Illinois and Minnesota in partnership with the National Conference of State Legislatures (NCSL) and the American Lung Association of the Upper Midwest.
 Environmental health topics addressed in these meetings included: CAFOs, Radon, PCBs, Healthy Buildings, Climate Change, the Farm Bill 2012, Hydraulic Fracturing, and Renewable Energy Production.

-- Science Cafe topics have included climate change, PCBs in household paints, asthma and the environment, hazardous chemicals, silica sand mining in the Midwest, water purification, Sex Differences and the Brain, and the 2013 Iowa City Landfill Fire
+- EHSRC Science Cafe topics have included climate change, PCBs in household paints, asthma and the environment, hazardous chemicals, silica sand mining in the Midwest, water purification, Sex Differences and the Brain, and the 2013 Iowa City Landfill Fire.